Jan 242011

 How To Automate an Installation with AutoIt:

 When Silent installation switches fail, and re-packaging the installation is not an option, then AutoIt is the best tool for the job.
 It can easily mimic any manual input performed during installations.
-I listed some quick tips below, but I strongly urge you to review the help documentation included in AutoIt.
+I listed some quick tips below, but I strongly urge you to review the help documentation included in AutoIt, I also suggest to look for help with Salesforce if needed

 1. On a clean machine, preferably a Virtual Machine (With Snapshot support), install the latest AutoIt application.